-At LiHigh School, every student is in charge of their Learning Plan.
+At LiHigh, every student is in charge of their own Learning Plan.
 With the help of their advisors and mentors, students discover their interests, create classes around those interests, and pursue them in a real-world setting through relevant internships and hands-on projects.

-Students have the support of skilled and qualified adults who have no agenda to push other than to support the students in their endeavors.
+Students have the support of skilled and qualified adults who have no agenda to push other than to support their students.

 how the progressive program works

 All of our students — regardless of which program they’re in — demonstrate their ability to communicate, to chase after the truth like a scientist, to use numbers to support their arguments, to engage their interest-areas in a deep and broad way by looking at the social context of their ideas, and to improve their social-emotional skills to better connect with their peers, mentors, and the wider community.